skoro/Rio/README.md

 ### Compile from sources

-For compiling from sources you need the following requirements:
+For compiling from sources you will need the following requirements:
 - [Lazarus](http://www.lazarus-ide.org/) 1.8
 - [FreePascal](https://www.freepascal.org/) 3.0.4

-Before compiling the application you need to install a components package `components/rest_explorer`.
+Before compiling the application you will have to install a components package `components/rest_explorer`.
 In Lazarus from the main menu `Package / Open package file (.lpk)...` open the file `components/rest_explorer/rest_explorer.lpk` and then compile and install the